delucis/github-to-linear/.changeset/wise-pumpkins-kiss.md

 "github-to-linear": minor
 ---

-Show linear link on PR Commits/Check/File changed as well as Conversations
+Show Linear link on PR Commits, Checks, and Files changed tabs as well as Conversations